ycfreeman/asyncReduxiOS/readme.md

-proof of concept
+Proof of Concept
 using JS redux + hidden UIWebView (JavaScriptCore) + RxSwift

-this project illustrate possibility to run "headless" javascript data layer and network operations to drive a native iOS UI layer, this is to explore the possibility to have a cross-platform core, while keeping UI layer platform specific, RxSwift + RxDataSource is just there to simplify UITableView binding
+this project illustrate possibility to run "headless" javascript data layer and network operations to drive a native iOS UI layer, this is to explore the possibility to have a cross-platform core, while keeping UI layer native so we can use native stuff like StoryBoard amoung other good things

+RxSwift + RxDataSource is just there to simplify UITableView binding

+using hidden UIWebView as oppose to true headless JSContext is for easier debugging and XMLHTTPRequest abilities

 # Build Instructions